 In light of the ideal form of participation, the crucial question for facilitators is how to support people to reach the top rungs of the ladder of participation, becoming effective leaders and empowered individuals with their social groups, communities and societies as a whole.
 Since the possibilities for participation are related to power, the fundamental didactical approach we promote is empowerment.

 On an individual level, empowerment is feeling, accepting, and using one’s individual power to take self-motivated independent action.
 In education and training, empowerment can be understood as a process of gaining competencies in public social activity, cooperative self-organization, and involvement in public decision-making.
 Empowerment for successful civil engagement addresses the dimension of power in social activities.

-Empowerment is a process of promoting skills in public social activity, cooperative organization, and involvement in public decision-making.
+Empowerment is a process of promoting (and self-empowerment a process of aquiring) competences for public social activity, cooperative organization, and involvement in public decision-making.
 It deals with questions like:

 - How do you gain power?